Death of a Gentleman: Plot

-It details the allegation that the Cricket Australia (CA), England and Wales Cricket Board (ECB), and Board of Control for Cricket in India (BCCI) have taken over running of cricket for their own financial gain, at the expense of other Test member countries and especially the associate countries seeking Test status.
+The film details the allegation that the Cricket Australia (CA), England and Wales Cricket Board (ECB), and Board of Control for Cricket in India (BCCI) have taken over running of cricket for their own financial gain, at the expense of other Test member countries and especially the associate countries seeking Test status.

 Release

-It premiered at the Sheffield Doc/Fest in June 2015.
+Death of a Gentleman premiered at the Sheffield Doc/Fest in June 2015.

 Awards

-It was recognised as the Television Sports Documentary of the Year at the prestigious Sports Journalists' Awards in London in 2016.
-It beat off a strong shortlist including the highly commended Catch Me If You Can (a BBC Panorama investigation into allegations of doping in athletics), and One Day in May (BT Sport's story of the Bradford City fire).
+The film was recognised as the Television Sports Documentary of the Year at the Sports Journalists' Awards in London in 2016.
+It beat films including the highly commended Catch Me If You Can (a BBC Panorama investigation into allegations of doping in athletics), and One Day in May (BT Sport's story of the Bradford City fire).